-Establishes a new costly and unsustainable paid FMLA mandate that will apply to businesses with 2 or more employees.
-The benefit itself is funded by confiscating employee wages, but businesses will be required to continue to provide nonwage benefits, and taxpayers will be responsible for the 120+ new state employees needed to run the program.
-Further, extend the right to use paid FMLA to care for extended family members – including siblings, grandparents, grandchildren, “anyone close to you that is related by blood, or any whose close association with the employee is equivalent to that of a family member”.
+Establishes a new costly, unsustainable paid FMLA mandate that will apply to businesses with two or more employees.
+The benefit itself is funded by employee wage deductions, but businesses will be required to continue to provide nonwage benefits, and taxpayers will be responsible for the 120-plus new state employees needed to run the program.
+Further, it extends the right to use paid FMLA to care for extended family members including siblings, grandparents, grandchildren, and "anyone close to you that is related by blood, or any whose close association with the employee is equivalent to that of a family member."

-Requires Internet service providers to register and pay fees to PURA and for PURA to apply net neutrality principles to Internet service providers, enforcing those standards with civil penalties.
+Requires internet service providers to register and pay fees to the Public Utilities Regulatory Authority and for the authority to apply net neutrality principles to internet service providers, enforcing those standards with civil penalties.

 Implements recommendations from the Governor's Council on Climate Change, including further incorporating climate change concerns into local regional and state planning documents.
-It also changes the current requirement for a Comprehensive Energy Strategy every three years to a Comprehensive Climate and Energy Strategy every four years.
+It also establishes a new mandate for a 45% reduction in greenhouse gas emissions by 2030, and changes the current requirement for a Comprehensive Energy Strategy every three years to a Comprehensive Climate and Energy Strategy every four years.

-Implements the Department of Energy and Environmental Protection's revised Comprehensive Energy Strategy.
-Creates new, aggressive annually increasing Renewable Portfolio Standard (RPS) requirements; reduces penalties for non-compliance with RPS standards; narrows the array of clean energy technologies the state will consider as Class 1, including stripping fuel cells and certain biofuel technologies of that status; calls for additional charges on ratepayers to fund clean energy and energy efficiency programs.
+Implements the Department of Energy and Environmental Protection's revised Comprehensive Energy Strategy; creates new, aggressive annually increasing Renewable Portfolio Standard requirements; reduces penalties for non-compliance with RPS standards; calls for additional charges on ratepayers to fund clean energy and energy efficiency programs.
+The bill also seeks to reduce the burden of shared solar programs on ratepayers and also to stabilize funding for clean energy and energy efficiency programs.